Correcting Distortion

 Palette

-The ReShape palette contains the following elements:
+The ReShape Fusion palette contains the following elements:

 - Grid Presets: These 4 buttons let you select a predefined grid in rows and columns 4 x 4, 8 x 8, 16 x 16, or 32 x 32.